BitAndBlack/typorules/README.md

 # Bit&Black TypoRules

-Typographic improvements for professional-looking and easy-to-read texts.
+Typographic improvements for professional-looking and easy-to-read texts written in PHP.

 ## TOC